DavidCai1111/novel-generator/README.md

 ollikk oad sor int can orleoan.
 ```

-> If you want to get more meaningful result, you should use technique like word2vec to get a word level input and then train a word level RNN to do this job.
+> If you want to get more meaningful results, you should use technique like word2vec to get a word level input and then train a word level RNN to do this job.